tripstar22/trip-works/README.md

 ```

 ### Fonts
 - Next.js allows you to automatically self-host any Google Fonts.
 They are being imported into the project via the technique found under the Google Fonts heading in this [link](https://nextjs.org/docs/pages/building-your-application/optimizing/fonts).
-You can find the file where they are being imported here: `src/styles/js/fonts/fonts.js`.
+You can find the file where they are being imported here: `public/js/fonts/fonts.js`.
 - I am also hosting one font locally in the project using `@font-face`, which can be found here: `src/styles/scss/_fonts.scss`.
 It is imported into the project in `pages/_app.jsx`.

 ### SVGs
 - I am using the technique outlined [here](https://blog.logrocket.com/import-svgs-next-js-apps/#import-svgs-next-js-using-svgr) to leverage [SVGR](https://github.com/gregberge/svgr) for SVGs in the app.
-- SVG assets are kept in `src/svg` unless they are dynamic content from Contentful.
+- SVG assets are kept in `public/svg` unless they are dynamic content from Contentful.

-### Other Third-Party Libraries
+### Other Third-Party Dependencies
+***Note:** This is not an exhaustive list of third-party dependencies that are included in this app.
+It is meant to highlight dependencies that have not previously been mentioned in the README that are leveraged in custom components.*

 #### GSAP ScrollTrigger
 - [GSAP ScrollTrigger](https://greensock.com/docs/v3/Plugins/ScrollTrigger) is being used to trigger animations on certain elements as the user scrolls through a view.
-I created a reusable JavaScript function to handle this functionality which can be found in `src/js/ani-fade/aniFade.js`, and a component to handle these animations in `components/utilities/reveal-on-scroll/RevealOnScroll.jsx`.
+I created a reusable JavaScript function to handle this functionality which can be found in `src/js/ani-fade/aniFade.js`, and a component to handle these animations in `components/ui/reveal-on-scroll/RevealOnScroll.jsx`.
   - ***Note:** Using the `ScrollTrigger` plugin requires that I also include the standard [GSAP](https://github.com/greensock/GSAP) library.*

 #### GSAP TextPlugin
 - [GSAP TextPlugin](https://gsap.com/docs/v3/Plugins/TextPlugin/) is being used to animate certain text elements in the app.
 - This functionality is used in conjunction with GSAP ScrollTrigger in `src/js/ani-fade/aniFade.js`.
-- Like the ScrollTrigger functionality, the functionality is used in the `RevealOnScroll` component found in `components/utilities/reveal-on-scroll/RevealOnScroll.jsx`.
+- Like the ScrollTrigger functionality, the functionality is used in the `RevealOnScroll` component found in `components/ui/reveal-on-scroll/RevealOnScroll.jsx`.
    - ***Note:** Using the `TextPlugin` plugin requires that I also include the standard [GSAP](https://github.com/greensock/GSAP) library.*

+#### prop-types
+- I am using [prop-types](https://github.com/facebook/prop-types) in my custom components to document the intended type for each respective prop, as well as to define which props are required for their corresponding component.

+#### react-jotform-embed
+- I am leveraging [react-jotform-embed](https://github.com/xurei/react-jotform-embed) to embed the `iframe` for my contact form that is provided by [Jotform](https://www.jotform.com/).
+This can be found in `components/global/contact/Contact.jsx`.
+The majority of the styles for the form had to be created in the Jotform form builder, so they are not in this codebase.

 #### react-responsive-masonry
 - [react-responsive-masonry](https://github.com/cedricdelpoux/react-responsive-masonry) is being used for the layout of featured work, which can be found in `components/projects/Projects.jsx`.
-  - ***Note:** MUI has included a masonry component of their own in the time since this project was created.
-The version of MUI that I am using is still very relevant, and `react-responsive-masonry` is a lightweight library, so I elected to add it to the project rather than upgrade MUI which would potentially break other items in the project.*

 #### Slick carousel / react-slick
 - The React version ([react-slick](https://github.com/akiran/react-slick)) of Slick Carouel is being used for featured media items in `components/carousel/Carousel.jsx`.
-- Since Slick generates some of the `html` for the library at build time, I had to target some carousel classes in a global `scss` file, rather than at the component level.
+- Since Slick generates some of it's `html` at build time, I had to target some carousel classes in a global `scss` file, rather than at the component level.
 You can find these styles in `src/styles/scss/global/_appCarousel.scss`.
 Those styles are then imported into `pages/_app.jsx`.
-  - ***Note:** Using `react-slick` requires that I also add the standard version of [slick-carousel](https://www.npmjs.com/package/slick-carousel) to the project in order to access the base carousel styles.
+  - ***Note:** Using `react-slick` requires that I also add the standard version of [slick-carousel](https://github.com/kenwheeler/slick) to the project in order to access the base carousel styles.
 You can view the imports for the Slick Carousel styles in `components/carousel/Carousel.jsx`.*
   - ***Note:** This functionality is currently a work in progress.*

-#### react-text-truncate
-- [react-text-truncate](https://github.com/ShinyChang/react-text-truncate) is being used to limit the amount of characters displayed for each featured work item's summary in `components/projects/Projects.jsx`.

 ### Misc